escottalexander/stablecoin-challenge/README.md

 ## Checkpoint 9: ⚖️ The Other Side: Savings Rate & Market Dynamics

 🪙 So far, we've focused on users borrowing MyUSD (which can create sell pressure if they swap MyUSD for ETH).
-But we saw how that made the stablecoin lose it's peg pretty quickly.
+But we saw how that made the stablecoin lose its peg pretty quickly.

 🧲 To maintain the $1 peg, we also need mechanisms to create *buy pressure* for MyUSD.
 What if we could create an incentive for the market to buy MyUSD instead of just selling it?
 This is where a **Savings Rate** comes in, managed by the `MyUSDStaking.sol` contract.